Open the Tools menu by clicking the arrow in the page title bar in the upper left corner of your editing screen, as shown in this screenshot.

 Edit your layout directly in a medium or small device view, as shown in this screenshot.
 Click Exit to return to large screen editing.

 Display the previously published revisions available to revert to.
 The number of revisions available is displayed in brackets.
 This menu item uses the core WordPress revision feature but makes it more convenient to view and access revisions.
-See this article for more information.
+See this article for more information about restoring previous versions.

 This option is a toggle that changes the UI skin from light (default) to dark and back.